aaronlademann-wf/over_react/lib/src/transformer/README.md

     ```

     It does this since the class we defined in our code inherits pseudo-abstract stubbed
-    members and doesn't have the constructor we need.
+    members and does not have the constructor we need.

 3. A mixin that implements the pseudo-abstract stubbed members of our component class is
 generated and mixed in to our existing component class.